Financial Aid Satisfactory Academic Progress (SAP) Policy

 At the end of the WARNING semester, a student is required to meet SAP standards.
 Students who have failed to make SAP will be notified by email from the Financial Aid Office about their loss of eligibility, and with instructions about an appeal process.

 PROBATION is a status assigned to a student who was disqualified for failure to make SAP, who has successfully appealed, and has had eligibility for aid reinstated.

 one semester only after the student has appealed and has had eligibility reinstated based on approval of the appeal.
 Probation and reinstatement of aid are reviewed on a case-by-case basis and will not be granted automatically.

 According to federal regulations, if it has been determined that a student cannot mathematically finish their program of study with the required cumulative GPA and PACE within the allotted timeframe, the student will be considered ineligible for financial aid and Probation will not be granted.

 Students placed on DISQUALIFICATION status are not eligible to receive financial aid.
 Students are subject to DISQUALIFICATION based on any of the following:

-3) Receiving failing grades ("F", "NC", "NP", "I", and/or "W") for all attempted units for a semester (may be required to repay all or part of the funds received).
+Completing all units for a semester with "F", "NC", "NP", "I", and/or "W" grades (may be required to repay all or part of the funds received).